samuelhd04/python-katas/README.md

-Three Python katas solved and tested with pytest, containerized with Docker, and automated with GitHub Actions..
+Three Python katas solved and tested with pytest, containerized with Docker, and automated with GitHub Actions.

 ## Run locally